Aarhus-Psychiatry-Research/psycop-common/README.md

 ```

 ## Logging Altair to WandB and saving as png
 We use Selenium and chromedriver to save Altair charts as png.
-This works out-of-the-box on Overtaci, but requires you to download (chromedriver)[https://chromedriver.chromium.org] and place it on PATH (e.g. `/usr/local/bin` on OSX) to use locally.
-Optionally, (see this guide)[https://www.swtestacademy.com/install-chrome-driver-on-mac/].
+This works out-of-the-box on Overtaci, but requires you to download [chromedriver](https://chromedriver.chromium.org) and place it on PATH (e.g. `/usr/local/bin` on OSX) to use locally.
+Optionally, [see this guide](https://www.swtestacademy.com/install-chrome-driver-on-mac/).

 Minimal example of logging Altair chart to WandB
 ```py